muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T104A)
+- Fix: added a supplemental check on ui sync call for QT desync
+- Changed: re-added missing repeat mode on macros.

 ### (m76T104)
 - New: for joystick inputs, right clicking the filter button will jump to the first mapped input of that device.
 Nothing happens is the device is not mapped.
 - Change: Gated Axis: Removing a gate from Gated Axis will only prompt if the deleted gate and/or associated ranges have mapped content that could be impacted by the deletion.